Solving discrete constrained problems on de Rham complex: Numerical experiments

 We use uniformly cubic mesh for all the problems.
 The mesh size is set to $ h = \frac{\pi}{32} $ uniformly.
 We use the first order \Nedelec to construct the matrix system of the discrete weak formulation \eqref{mixed_d_dis}.
 The matrix $ \mcU $ is chosen as in \cite{Aux_iter}:

 where $ \mcI \in \mbR^{M\times M} $ is the identity matrix.
-We use the Preconditioned Conjugate Gradient method (PCG) to compute the linear systems and use the Locally Optimal Block Preconditioned Conjugate Gradient method (LOBPCG) to compute eigenvalue problem in the equivalent problems.
-The right hand side $ \mcF $ is taken as random data.
-As the discussion in Section \ref{sec_6_2}, the $ \mcG $ is generated by $ \mcG = \mcB^T u $ with a random $ u\in \mbC^N $.
+We use the Preconditioned Conjugate Gradient method (PCG) to compute the linear systems and use the LOBPCG method to compute the eigenvalue problem in the equivalent problems.
 We use the ILU(0) preconditioner to accelerate the algorithms.
 By Theorem \ref{ILU_H1}, for the equation with the term $ \mcM \mcH\mcH^T \mcM $, the ILU(0) factors are generated by the sparse matrix $ \mcA + \mcB \mcU \mcB^T + \mcM $.
+We take random data for the exact solution $ u $ and $ p $ to generate the right hand side $ \mcF $ and $ \mcG $.
 We use the error \eqref{mixd_error} to measure the convergence of the last equation in the equivalent problems and use relative errors for the other equations and the eigenvalue problem.
 The stopping criterion for the last equation is set to $ 10^{-10} $.
 As the last equation depends on the solution of other equations, the stopping criteria for other equations and eigenvalue problems should be smaller than the last one.
 We set them to $ 10^{-11} $.